KangchengLiu/RM3D/README.md

 ## Contact

-For Questions regarding the 3D object detction code of our RM3D Please contact email (kcliuntu@gmail.com or kcliu@gmail.com).
+For Questions regarding the 3D smenatic segmentation, 3D instance segmentation, and 3D object detction codes of our RM3D, please contact through email (kcliuntu@gmail.com or kcliu@gmail.com).

-# If you find our work helpful, please feel free to give a star to this repo!
+## If you find our work helpful, please feel free to give a star to this repo!